DhavalKapil/dhavalkapil.github.io/_posts/2016-08-16-Elasticsearch-Lua-GSOC-2016.md

 * Integration tests involve calling an API function in a real environment and testing parameters at every point.
 [Wrappers](https://github.com/DhavalKapil/elasticsearch-lua/blob/master/tests/lib/operations.lua) for some API functions were developed so as to avoid repeated code.

-* Elasticsearch is a search engine.
-There was a need for a 'big' dataset.
-Data available freely from [www.githubarchive.org](https://www.githubarchive.org/) was chosen to be used.
+* We believe that using real data for integration tests is always a good practice.
+Also, the test dataset should stress the system a bit and, thus, it should not be very small.
+Therefore, we opted by using part of the data available freely from [www.githubarchive.org](https://www.githubarchive.org/).
 A mirror is maintained [here](https://dhavalkapil.com/elasticsearch-test-dataset/dataset/2015-01-01-15.json.gz).
 The dataset is not a part of the main repository due to  size, so it is downloaded on the fly while running tests on travis.

 * Common operations (such as search, index, get, delete and bulk) were tested in a single run.
 These operations are intermixed together.